SUN PARTNERS INTERNATIONAL

 (Eastern Cape, South Africa 2018-2019)

-UNICEF estimates approximately 4 million orphans in South Africa.
-Nearly 20 percent of all children there have lost either one or both parents, primarily due to HIV/AIDS.
-The number of children growing up without parents in the Eastern Cape of South Africa alone has doubled in the past five years, from approximately 350,000 to more than 700,000.
+Nearly 20 percent of all children in South Africa have lost either one or both parents, primarily due to HIV/AIDS.
+The number of children growing up without parents in the Eastern Cape of South Africa alone is estimated to be approximately 700,000.

 A collaboration of corporate sponsor Black & Veatch, non-profit partner Caring for Orphans in Rural Areas (CORA), and Sun Partners International provided funding and engineering support for the implementation of a four kilowatt solar system with battery backup at the Nompumelelo Learning Center in the Eastern Cape village of Nqonoqweni, 50 kilometers from the nearest established town.